Education Rooted in Relationships, Responsibility, and Real Life

 Our Founder

-I’m a licensed educator with experience teaching students from kindergarten through high school, in both traditional public school settings and homeschool enrichment programs.
-Throughout my career, I’ve focused on building relationship-centered learning environments and supporting a wide range of learners - always putting individual students first.
+I’m a licensed educator with experience teaching students from kindergarten through high school in both traditional public school settings and homeschool enrichment programs.
+Throughout my career, I’ve focused on creating relationship-centered learning environments and supporting a wide range of learners—always putting individual students first.

 I earned my Bachelor of Arts from Bowling Green State University in Ohio and my Master’s in Education and Human Development from the University of Colorado Denver.
-I hold a professional license in Elementary Education (K–6) with endorsements in Art (K–12) and as a Special Education Generalist (ages 5–21).
-This background allows me to design learning that is flexible, responsive, and deeply individualized, without relying on a one-size-fits-all approach.
+I hold a professional teaching license in Elementary Education (K–6) with endorsements in Art Education (K–12) and Special Education Generalist (ages 5–21), along with additional qualifications in English Language Learning, Math Intervention, and the Science of Reading.

 Our Foundation